-- Place potatoes in a large stockpot and cover with salted water by at least 1 inch.
-Bring to a boil, reduce heat and simmer until potatoes are very tender when poked with a fork, around 15 to 20 minutes.
+- Place potatoes in a large stockpot and cover with water by at least 1 inch.
+Bring to a boil, stir in around 1 teaspoon of salt.
+Reduce heat and simmer until potatoes are very tender when poked with a fork, around 15 to 20 minutes.

-- Drain; return to pot and put over high heat, shaking pan, to dry potatoes.
+- Drain potatoes in a colander; return to pot and put over high heat, shaking pan constantly, to dry potatoes.

 - Remove from heat and mash potatoes.
 Mash or stir in cold butter until melted.

 - Heat milk in microwave (or on stove top) until very hot but not boiling.
 Stir hot milk into mashed potatoes.
 Stir in parsley and chives.